 The most important step in keeping your home raccoon-free is securing it against future intrusions.
 The best place to start is by performing a complete inspection of your home’s exterior, including the roof.
 Raccoons, like most wild animals, are opportunists capable of taking advantage of even the most minor structural weakness to chew, scratch and squeeze their way in.

 Every house is different and that is why it important to have your home inspected by an experienced professional.
-A trained wildlife specialist will be able to recognize potential points of entry as well how to secure them to protect your home.
+A trained wildlife specialist will be able to recognize potential points of entry as well as how to secure them to protect your home.
 Raccoons are clever, strong and extremely determined when it comes to finding a den site.
 With over 24 years in the business, Skedaddle has seen and repaired every type of raccoon entry hole imaginable.

 Here is a short list of some of the most common: